hapax/hapax.github.io/assets/simple-physics.md

 How heavy is a proton?
 </span>

 I think this is pretty neat.
-From watching tiny balls jiggle in water, we can work out the mass of a proton!
+From watching resin balls jiggle in water, we can work out the mass of a proton!

 ---